Help Your Child to Stop Bedwetting

 Step 3: Draw a Diagram

-With the use of a picture book, such as Dry All Night by Allison Mack (Little Brown, 1989), help your child stop bedwetting by explaining to him how his kidneys make urine and fill the bladder.
+With the use of a picture book, such as Dry All Night by Allison Mack (Little Brown, 1989), help your child understand bedwetting by explaining to him how his kidneys make urine and fill the bladder.
 Here’s how I explain it to six-year-olds: “Your bladder is like a balloon the size of a baseball, and inside the balloon are tiny nerves, like feelers, that tell you when your bladder is full.
 When you’re awake, you feel this pressure, but you can hold it because there is big, doughnut-shaped muscle at the end of your bladder that you squeeze shut to keep your pee inside.
 So, if you’re in the middle of a game and don’t want to go to the bathroom, you’re able to hold it.
 When your bladder gets full, these nerves tell your brain that it is full, and you go potty.
 But at night your brain is sleeping so deeply that it says to the bladder, ‘Don’t bother me, I’m sleeping.’
 But the bladder says, ‘I’m too full, I’ve got to go,’ so out comes the pee onto the sheets.
 We’re going to work out some fun games that help your bladder and your brain listen to each other at night, so your brain knows that your bladder is full and says to the bladder, ‘Squeeze down and hold it’ or ‘Wake Billy up to go to the bathroom’.”

 Step 4: Teach Triple Voiding